Coronavirus paralyses short-term oil, gas sales into China

-SINGAPORE (Reuters) - Short-term sales of crude oil and liquefied natural gas into China almost ground to a halt this week as the coronavirus slows economic activity and cuts demand and buyers ponder legal action to avoid having to honour purchase agreements, trade sources said.
+SINGAPORE (Reuters) - Short-term sales of crude oil and liquefied natural gas into China almost ground to a halt this week as a coronavirus outbreak slowed economic activity and hurt demand, and buyers pondered legal action to avoid having to honor purchase agreements, trade sources said.

-As a result, commodity supply chains have been disrupted with shipments cancelled or delayed and stocks piling up, especially as mild weather had already slowed heating fuel demand.
+As a result, commodity supply chains have been disrupted, with shipments canceled or delayed and stocks piling up, especially as mild weather had already slowed heating fuel demand.

+China is the world’s largest importer of crude oil, having imported a record 506 million tonnes in 2019, or about 10 million barrels per day, according to Chinese government figures, and recently became the world’s largest importer of liquefied natural gas (LNG).

 Spot crude trade into Shandong, home to independent refiners that account for a fifth of China’s imports, is at a halt, three traders said, speaking on condition of anonymity.

-“We managed to sell some cargoes even for April arrival (before Chinese New Year) but this week everything stopped,” a Singapore-based trader said.
+“We managed to sell some cargoes even for April arrival (before the Lunar New Year) but this week everything stopped,” a Singapore-based trader said.

 Sellers were reluctant to offer cargoes for sale because of concern the buyer might declare force majeure on previous deals, traders said.